 This trait your next food truck employee should have due to the speed in which a food truck is run.
 These individuals work at a consistently fast pace, with high productivity.
 They will typically get huge amounts of work done faster than others and don’t quit until they’ve completed the tasks they are given.
 They want to appear to be strong workers so they feel that the more productive they are, the more beneficial to your business they are.

 Coming from a military veteran, I can tell you that a cooperative work environment can be highly beneficial for your food truck business.
-Being cooperative leads to stronger teamwork throughout the truck due to the fact that they often put a lot of effort into working well with others.
-They will respect you enough to work with anyone they are teamed with, even if they do not enjoy working with specific coworkers.
+Being cooperative leads to stronger teamwork throughout the truck.
+This is due to the fact that they often put a lot of effort into working well with others.
+They will respect you enough to work with anyone they are teamed with, even if they don’t enjoy working with specific coworkers.

-While it may be difficult to find your next food truck employee who holds these traits and are capable of completing the tasks you give them.
+It may be difficult to find your next food truck employee who both holds these traits and are capable of completing the tasks you give them.
 It’s important for food truck owners to do the best they can in building teams with these types of individuals.